nordeck/jitsi-keycloak-adapter/README.md

 Customize the `nginx` configuration.
 You may check [/etc/jitsi/sites-available/example.conf](.//templates/etc/nginx/sites-available/example.conf)

-Add the followings as the first `location` blocks
+Add the following lines as the first `location` blocks

 ```conf
     # /oidc/redirect